halogenjs/view/Readme.md

     var prop = parts[0];
     var options = parts[1].split("|");

-    // we're in the HyperboneView scope so this works... this.model.set(prop, options[1]);
+    // we're in the HalogenView scope so this works... this.model.set(prop, options[1]);

     // Create a click handler for this element..